-- ☐ Grasp the end ledge at the foot of the bed and lift carefully. - ☐ Two gas struts will hold the bed platform open allowing access to the storage area. - ☐ To close, carefully push down on the bed, slowly easing it to the closed position. - Follow all precautions listed above when opening/closing the platform.
+- ☐ Grasp the ledge at the foot of the bed and lift carefully. - Two gas struts will hold the bed platform open allowing access to the storage area. - ☐ To close, carefully push down on the bed, slowly easing it to the closed position.